QGEP/docs/de/_sources/installation-guide/workstation.txt

 Working with more than one database
 -----------------------------------

-* Create a new database in pgAdmin III with a new name, e.g. communityA
+* Create a new database in pgAdmin with a new name, e.g. communityA

 * Create a new schema qgep in this database (do not choose an other name, because all scripts works with the schema-name qgep)

-* Go further on as descript in 1.2 Database initialization
+* Go further on as described in 1.2 Database initialization

 * Change the ``pg_service.conf`` - file